 She frowned.
 “We did just defeat a tentacle-faced sorcerer…”

 “It could have been the illithid, I suppose.”
-He shrugs.
+He shrugged.
 “Conjecture, I’m afraid.”

 She thanked him, her expression troubled as she joined the others outside Eligos’s manor.